alegione/alegione.github.io/_posts/2020/2020-04-14-UsingUnixOnWindows.md

 ## Before you started
 Some things you'll need to be ready to do:
-  + Have your work saved, you'll probably have to restart your machine at least Concierge
+  + Have your work saved, you'll probably have to restart your machine at least once
   + Be connected to the internet!
 We'll be downloading lots of things from here

 # Installing Ubuntu on a Windows 10 device